jomra/quicksnap/README.md

 ### Why not use AppImage/Flatpak/Snap?
 Given the utter simplicity of this tool, and the assumption that the installer has the skills requisite to run a simple installation script, at this point running any sort of CI or build process is overkill.

+Still, Flatpak support is on the radar, if only to ease dependency management and enable automatic updates.

 ## Credits
 Icon created by Dall-e